 The Association of Teachers of Japanese (ATJ) offers grants for undergraduates in any field to study abroad in Japan.
-Interested students should contact the appropriate Program Manager in the Penn Abroad office.
+Interested students should contact the appropriate Global Programs Manager in the Penn Abroad office.
 Deadlines are typically in early April for fall study abroad, and early October for spring study abroad (see Bridging web site for exact dates).

 BUTEX offers eight scholarships to North American students studying at a university in the United Kingdom.
 The value of each scholarship is £500 and will be paid to the winners once they have arrived and registered at their host university.
-Interested students should contact the appropriate Program Manager in the Penn Abroad office.
+Interested students should contact the appropriate Global Programs Manager in the Penn Abroad office.

 Prizes for stays of two to three months in Germany in conjunction with independent senior thesis research, language or other summer course at a German university, internship/practicum at a German institution or company.
 Scholarships for undergraduate semester or academic year abroad (four to ten months at a German university).
-Interested students should contact the appropriate Program Manager in the Penn Abroad office.
+Interested students should contact the appropriate Global Programs Manager in the Penn Abroad office.

 The family of Hilda Specter Morgenstern created the scholarship to remember the ideals of a strong and vibrant American Jewish woman who valued Judaism, Israel, education and the administration of public policy for good.